It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 Yeah, well, she'll call you and let you know, I'm sure.

-Hey, listen, I'm at the other end of the spectrum from uh Billy in Texas and that poor blubbering little girl in Congress.
+Hey, listen, I'm at the other end of the spectrum from Billy in Texas and that poor blubbering little girl in Congress.

-Um that's buck up with a bee, folks.
+That's buck up with a beast.

 Buck up with a bee.